AnjulGupta12/DSA/README.md

 # DSA
-DSA (Data Structure and Algorithm) This repository is only for practice
+DSA (Data Structure and Algorithm) This repository is only for practice of myself.

 Whole DSA is divided in these subtopics: